MateoG404/Theory_of_computing/README.md

 # ComputingTheory
-Books, excercise and more related with the course Introduction to Computing Theory UNAL
+Books, excercise and more related with the course Introduction to the Theory of Computation UNAL